surifirstpin/biplus_documentation/docs/DataRun.md

 Calculated column is statement or expression or a function operator which can be used to derive the column values.

+- **Field name** unique identifier name to refer calculated column
+- **Label** labelling the calculated column
+- **Data type** data type used (string,number )
+- **Field type** derives dimension or measure **Calculation** statement or expression or a function operator which can be used to derive the column values, Below are the list of operators used for calculation

 ## Pin or Remove Pin

 To freeze the field values click on ** Pin** options in drop down and click on **Remove Pin** to release it.